bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Express-APIs-Part-2--SQL--.md

     delete from Customers
     where CustomerName = 'WebDev School`;

-Once again, the `WHERE` clause is not required, but leaving it off would remove every record in the table, so it's essential.
+Once again, the `WHERE` clause is not required, but leaving it off would remove every record in the table, so it’s essential.

 <figure><img src="https://cdn-images-1.medium.com/max/800/1*9xpwm_56lgvHkFTKsmoMqg.gif" class="graf-image" /></figure>Raw SQL is a critical baseline skill.
 However, Node developers generally use an **Object Relational Mapper (ORM)** or **query builder** to write database commands in a backend codebase.
 Both **ORMs** and **query builders** are JavaScript libraries that allow us to interface with the database using a JavaScript version of the SQL language.